-(F) Reservations may be made online (preferred method) or by phone or in person through the office of the Library Community Relations Department for meetings at the Orlando Public Library, or through staff at the Branch at which the meeting is being held.
+(F) Reservations may be made online (preferred method) or by phone or in person through the office of the Library Marketing and Public Relations Department for meetings at the Orlando Public Library, or through staff at the Branch at which the meeting is being held.
 No group may reserve or use any Meeting Room unless the group complies in all respects with the provisions of this Policy and submits, in fully executed form, the application called for in this Policy.

 (G) It is recommended that applications should be submitted at least seven days prior to the meeting date in order to allow sufficient time to process that application.

 (H) Any false, misleading or incomplete statement on the application shall be grounds to deny or revoke permission to use the Meeting Rooms.